 |Today Show went bare, and the children cried in fear.|

-And if I had known, I would have put on makeup for my years in college.
-The professors would have treated me better.
+If I had known, I would have put on makeup for my college years; the professors would have treated me better.
 She never would have dared to give me that B.